MartinLasek/Maya/README.md

 # Maya

-Take a photo and send it <-> receive one randomly in exchange.
+Take a photo and send it - receive one randomly in exchange.

-I want to have a whole lot of fun getting deeper with image handling and manipulation and asynchronous programming!
+I am having alot of fun diving deep and deeper into image handling and manipulation and asynchronous programming in swift!
-That's on the one hand and on the other hand with API programming and everything from backend to frontend!
-You can have a look at the backend part [MayaAPI](https://github.com/MartinLasek/MayaAPI), it is built with Vapor - a reaaally cool framework for serverside swift programming!
+You can have a look at the backend part [MayaAPI](https://github.com/MartinLasek/MayaAPI), it is built with [Vapor](https://github.com/vapor/vapor) - a really cool framework for serverside swift!

 ## Work Plan